Orange-OpenSource/remote-key-server/README.md

 It restricts and simplifies Vault to model interactions between servers who need access to secret TLS keys and Vault which stores them.

 Vault being a big toolbox with a lot of functionalities, we decided to implement an API on top of it with higher level functionalities.
-That way we can simplify it's usage while hiding Vault intricacies like backend setup, token generation, policies.
+That way we can simplify its usage while hiding Vault intricacies like backend setup, token generation, policies.

 The API revolves around *Nodes* which need access to certain certificates/keys and *Group* of Nodes which represent logical grouping of nodes with same access to secrets